Tolfix/cpg-plugin-template/README.md

 # ⚙ | Setup
 First of come up with a uniqe `payment_metod` name.
 This name will be used when proceeding on `orders/place`.

-## Setup | API
-Once a name has been decided, proceed to add it in `payment_methods` (v3/configs/payment_methods) in the API.
-This will ensure is accepted on checking and won't fail.

 ## Setup | Plugin
 Now you need to create some methods to make this work, and import correct files to ensure it goes through without issues.
 You might also need to create custom routes, but we won't go through on this.